Disk Log Collection

 Under the Deployments tab, click the Deployment just created to go to its detail page.

-In Resource Status, click the arrow on the right to view container details, and then click the log icon of
+In Resource Status, you can click to view container details, and then click of

-Alternatively, you can also use the Log Search function from Toolbox in the bottom right corner to view stdout logs.
+Alternatively, you can also click in the lower-right corner and select Log Search to view stdout logs.
 For example, use the Pod name of the Deployment for a fuzzy query: